Web Chat

 Agent Availability Rules

-Note that this may be overridden by the JavaScript used on the page where web chat is provided.
+Note that this may be overridden by the JavaScript used on the page where Web Chat is provided.
 These rules will work for a default implementation.

 Conditions may be added for time of day or day of week, queue volumes, available agents, etc. Reference the Conversation Rules section for specifics on the Rule editor.
 Once changes are made, it is necessary to scroll to the top of the page and click the Save button to ensure changes are applied.
-Once saved, the Web Chat Status will update to indicate if the chat button should be displayed.
+Once saved, the Web Chat Status will update to indicate if the Chat button should be displayed.